 Continuous cold reduction of hot rolled pickled steel is undertaken on a five-stand tandem mill, with the 'continuous' strip formed by welding coil ends together.
 Processed coils are stored pending transportation / further process, in the 'dispatch bay'.
 The cold mill is operated flexibly, and can be mothballed at times of lower demand.
 During these times cold rolled products continue to be supplied to customer requirements from other Tata Steel sites.

 The galvanising plant (ZODIAC) takes cold rolled reduced coil and pickle coil.
 The strip is annealed and coated with zinc to improve surface quality, shape and metallurgical properties.
 Individual coils are unwound and gauge-checked prior to welding to form a continuous strip.
 The strip then passes to an alkali based cleaning process followed by rinsing and drying.
 The furnace section heats the strip to ~500°C in an oxygen free environment, then is then cooled to achieve a temperature of ~460°C prior to entry to the zinc bath coating section.
-Final customer specifications are met by further processing in the Galvanneal Furnace, texture milling and chromate sections.
+Final customer specifications are met by further processing in the Galvanneal Furnace, texture milling and Chemcoater line.

 The only greenhouse gas emissions from Llanwern are emissions of carbon dioxide resulting from the combustion of natural gas in heat treatment processes.
 Indirectly, the site contributes to CO2 emissions associated with the consumption of electricity for conveyance, pumping, cooling etc.

 Key focus areas for reduction in CO2 relate almost exclusively to the efficient use of natural gas on furnace operations.
 The progressive setting of stretch targets for furnace efficiencies have resulted in energy intensity performance which is considered best in class.
 Those involved with the improvements have received in-company accolade via a 'reward & recognition' scheme.
+Recent upgrades to the Zodiac line furnace have led to a reduction in natural gas usage.

 Llanwern is covered by a new energy efficiency governance process established within Tata Steel Europe, whereby its energy performance has been compared to a benchmark as part of a gap analysis exercise.
 The site has generated a series of schemes aimed at bridging the gap with best practice.
 Internal targets for improvement have been established and Tata Steel Europe’s Chief Technical Officer and his direct reports review the progress of each site towards these on a quarterly basis.